Accidents and Illness in school

 Our recommended school uniform consists of blue sweatshirt with the Brookside logo, shirts/blouses and grey/black skirt/trousers for the cooler days and a white T-shirt/blouse and grey skirt/trousers for the warmer days.
 If you wish, children may wear shorts and a summer dress in warmer weather.
 All uniform should be marked with your child's name, Uniform can may be purchased from:-

 - The Schoolwear Centre, 32 Charles Street, Leicester

 Children are expected to come to school in the school colours, neat and tidily dressed.
 Jeans are not allowed

 Book Bags and PE bags can be purchased from the Schoolwear Solutions in Oadby.

-PE/Games kit is best kept in a draw-string bag with your child's name embroidered in large clear letters on the outside.
+PE kits are best kept in a draw-string bag with your child's name embroidered in large clear letters on the outside.

 The bag should be kept on the child’s peg in the cloakroom.

 A change of clothes for physical activities is essential and should be kept in school at all times.
 Items required are:-